microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaMSGroup.md

 ### Example 1: Remove a group

-This example demonstrates how to remove the group with specified ID.

 ```powershell
 Connect-Entra -Scopes 'Group.ReadWrite.All'
 Remove-EntraBetaMSGroup -Id 'tttttttt-0000-3333-9999-mmmmmmmmmmmm'
 ```

-This cmdlet removes the group that has the specified ID.
+This example demonstrates how to remove the group with specified ID.

-Id - Specifies the ID of a group.

 ## PARAMETERS